darksea09/MoRLa/README.md

 When applying these filters, users have the flexibility to select their preferred criteria.
 We upload a Help guide with the software has been created to explain all the necessary details for applying filters during the process and to provide guidance on the essential requirements.

 Download link for examples: [https://unsw-my.sharepoint.com/:u:/g/personal/z5427067_ad_unsw_edu_au/EbfI83VieJ1Brlyqg5_XkTEBG5nFbahjvjZIjh2YSQlNEQ?e=i7FHZB](https://unsw-my.sharepoint.com/:u:/r/personal/z5427067_ad_unsw_edu_au/Documents/Desktop/99_1stPaper_achieved/FinalCoding/satellite.zip?csf=1&web=1&e=zeJotd)
+If you are unable to access the link above, please send an e-mail to me "kwanghee.han@unsw.edu.au"